How to Get the Perfect Multicolor+ 3D Print

 A better material for your full-color 3D prints

-Multicolor+ offers brighter colors and stronger parts for your full-color 3D prints, with a better surface quality.
+Multicolor+ offers brighter colors and stronger parts for your full-color 3D prints, with better surface quality.
 Because of the 3D printing process, some layers will be visible if you look closely.

 Multicolor+ allows for higher precision and more detailed designs.
 The 3D prints can have thinner walls because the material is stronger.